-Our Meeter Greeter will have a box for your keys, however:
+Our Guides or Meeter Greeter will have a box for your keys, however:

 Ideally, you will arrive equipped with a hide-a-key already tucked away on your vehicle.
 Or you could hide your keys in a clever location about or on your vehicle.
 Or you could bring your keys with you, but keep them in a zippered pocket on an item of clothing which you will wear all day.